 What is a fractional CFO?

-What, exactly, is a fractional chief executive officer?
+What, exactly, is a fractional CFO?
 They are an experienced CFO who works with organizations in an outsourced, part-time, retainer, or contract arrangement.
-This provides a company with the experience and expertise of a C-level finance executive without the in-house cost—salary, benefits, and more—of a full-time employed CFO.
+This gives a company with the experience and expertise of a C-level finance executive without the in-house cost—salary, benefits, and more—of a full-time employed CFO.

-Small to mid-sized business owners certainly know the importance of having employees dedicated to providing financial reports, insight and business strategy.
-It is also typically the case that these companies do not have the resources to employ a full-time, dedicated C-level finance executive.
-Most growing enterprises do not need a full-time CFO as part of their staff at this point.
-Yet, most companies need supplemental assistance in overseeing the manifold of financial aspects of their business.
+Small to mid-sized business owners certainly know the importance of having clear financial reports, insight and business strategy.
+Yet it's often difficult to attain trusted data without a full-time, dedicated C-level finance executive.
 In this scenario, a fractional CFO can be an invaluable asset to a company.

 Fractional CFO versus traditional CFO

 The fractional CFO is an outsourced chief financial officer whose duties and pay can be more easily scaled than a full-time, in-house CFO.
 A traditional CFO role would by definition include heavy involvement in determining the long-term goals and strategic decisions of a company.
 A fractional CFO, while also involved in steering the company in the right direction, would function in a more consultative role.